aabbtree77/miniguestlog/README.md

 GET /guests 200 3516 - 23.670 ms
 ```

-The MongoDB GUI updates may take several minutes.
+MongoDB GUI may take several minutes to update its data.

 ## Mermaid